jkstill/oracle-script-lib/README.md

 </pre>
 <h3>TUNING: scripts to aid with tuning</h3>
 <pre>
+<a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/dbms-sqltune-sqlid.sql'>dbms-sqltune-sqlid.sql</a> - call with SQL_ID, create and execute a tuning task, run the report
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/profile_from_awr.sql'>profile_from_awr.sql</a> - create a SQL Profile from plan in AWR
 </pre>
 <h3>APEX: Anything to do with Apex</h3>